darktable/Unity-Plane-Mesh-Splitter/README.md

 ### Features

-- Simple and very fast thanks to burst compiled code.
+- Simple to use
 - Customization:
   - Grid size
   - Multiple axes (in any combination)
-  - Ability to generate colliders
+  - Generate convex/non convex colliders
-- Keeps original mesh vertex data attributes
+- Very fast thanks to parallelized burst compiled code and memcpy.
-  - Automatically uses 16 or 32 bit indexing based on vertex count
+  - Maintains exact original mesh vertex data format
-  - Copies data from the original mesh buffer using memcpy
+  - Automatic 16/32 bit indexing based on vertex count
 - Doesn't modify the existing mesh.
 - Can be used both in editor and at runtime.
 - Submeshes persist when saving the scene.